Loss in the Time of COVID: How to Cope & Support Loved Ones

 Personalized memorial gifts are also a great choice, which show that you care and can help honor the life that was lost.
-Options include personalized wind chimes, memorial stones, and or sympathy care packages with a compassionate note.
+Options include personalized wind chimes, or memorial stones, with a compassionate note.

 Last but definitely not least, help them find the resources that they need.
 This may include helping them arrange a burial or even to find help for their child's difficulty with online learning.
 Something even as simple as hiring someone to mow their lawn if it was a housemate's or spouse's job can be an enormous relief.

 Losing someone you love (or supporting someone you care about through their loss) is never easy, but COVID has made the grieving process significantly harder for a large number of people this year.
 Ultimately, finding connections and support however you can-- even if it's at a distance-- is essential to facilitating the healing process.